London Theatre Seating Plan Guide

 Since most London theatres were built in the late 19th or early 20th century, the seats are often narrow with scarce legroom.
 Thus, tall people should avoid booking seats in the Dress Circle and Balcony.
 For ample legroom, choose an aisle seat so you can spread your legs.
 Catching a weekday matinee show is also suggested as the theatres would be less crowded.

-Nature of Show - Play/Musical
+Nature of show

 When booking tickets for a play, you should ideally choose the front-row seats in the Stalls section, as plays are intimate and character-driven.
 On the contrary, the best seats to choose when watching a musical are the ones in the Dress Circle due to the panoramic view they offer.